mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 - Tooltips show the complete name anytime a long finding is cropped
 - Very long titles on finding pages are now more visible
 - Assets where no policies were applied once again show as Unscored
-- See remediation steps on any policy even if it hasn’t run in your space yet
+- See remediation steps on any policy even if it hasn't run in your space yet
 - Reliability improvements for hypervisor detection on Windows